Aa20475/GSOC-DEVLOG-2019/Report1.md

 * Adding Sliders for parameters such as Pose vs Trajectory etc.

-* Many more modifications needed to the UI.
+* Many more additions needed to the UI.